 Two other single mums have taken on letting agents over their No DSS policies and won out-of-court settlements.

-In the first case, the letting agent paid £3,000 compensation, £10,000 legal costs and wrote an open letter of apology.
+In the first case, the letting agent paid £3,000 compensation and £10,000 legal costs and wrote an open apology letter.

-The second mum also settled out of court, with the letting agent paying £3,500 compensation, £2,500 legal costs and apologising in public.
+The second mum also settled out of court, with the letting agent paying £3,500 compensation, £2,500 legal costs and apologising publicly.
 Online property portals Rightmove and Zoopla also bowed to pressure and banned No DSS listings from their websites.